-The Terms & Conditions contained herein are the terms under which on-tour.ca and doctors-on-tour.ca (being operating brands of Britcan International Consulting (B.I.C.)
-Inc) accepts reservations.
+The Terms & Conditions contained herein are the terms under which Doctors-on-Tour and on-Tour (being operating brands of Britcan International Consulting (B.I.C.)
+Inc. and together, for the purposes of these Terms & Conditions, being referred to collectively as DOT/OT/BIC) accepts reservations.
 Our liabilities are limited.
 When you make a payment of deposit and/or final payment, it is also an acknowledgement of receipt and acceptance of these terms and conditions.

 RESERVATIONS & DEPOSIT Early reservations are recommended to guarantee your reservation as several of the accommodation providers with which we make arrangements on your behalf have limited capacity.
-All services are strictly on a request basis, both for air travel and land requirements and subject to availability of seats and hotel/lodge/camp rooms.
-A guaranteed non-refundable deposit of \$600 per person (together with the applicable travel insurance premium is required with your reservation request.
-Tour extensions are also subject to additional non-refundable deposits as detailed in our brochure.
-Reservations made for travel within 105 days will require full payment at the time of reservation.
+All services are strictly on a request basis, both for air travel and land requirements and subject to availability of seats and hotel/lodge/camp rooms and cruise cabins.
+A guaranteed non-refundable deposit of \$500 per person (\$700 per person for programs which include a cruise component), together with the applicable travel insurance premium, is required with your reservation request.
+Tour extensions and, where applicable, seat upgrades in aircraft cabin categories higher than economy, are also subject to additional non-refundable deposits as detailed in each specific program's brochure.
+Reservations made for travel within 105 days of the travel date will require full payment at the time of reservation.
 Certain non-standard arrangements may require higher deposit and the same will be advised to you at the time of booking.
-Please be aware that some airfares (outside of our group air blocks) require full payment at time of booking and will be advised to you accordingly.
+Please be aware that some airfares (outside of our group air blocks) require full payment at time of booking and will be advised to you accordingly at the time of your booking confirmation.